dg-gh/welp_library/docs/welp_threads.md

 	A.reset();

 Resets A to its initial state if it is not bound to any incomplete task (will wait for the task to complete if needed).
 A.task_denied() and A.task_running() will return false afterwards and the stored value of type Ty of welp::async_task_result< Ty> will be Ty() (default construction).

+### Recording stats

+All the functions recording stats are enabled if the macro WELP_THREADS_DEBUG_MODE is defined.

+	T.record_start();

+Starts recording stats.

+	T.record_stop();

+Stops recording cumulative stats.
+Doesn't destroy existing stats, can be switched on again with T.record_start() and will add new events cumulatively to the stats recorded before.

+	T.record_reset();

+Resets stats to zero.
+Stops recording stats.

+	T.record_say();

+Displays the recorded stats.

+	T.record_say(msg);

+Same and displays message msg.
+Overloads can display up to 4 messages.

+	T.record_write(filename);

+Writes the recorded stats into filename.
+Works if the macro WELP_THREADS_INCLUDE_FSTREAM is defined.

+	T.record_say(filename, msg);

+Same and displays message msg.
+Overloads can display up to 4 messages.
+Works if the macro WELP_THREADS_INCLUDE_FSTREAM is defined.